 GUIDES: Jade Sherer and Joyce Harvey - Morgan

 DATES: Begin at 1pm on Wed.
 October 6 and complete by 1pm on Sunday, October 10, 2021.

 Please arrange your travel so that you will be there before start time and can stay until we are complete!

-COST: $895 Total: includes rustic bunkhouse accommodations or camping, yummy camp meals, time within the cemetery ecosystem, plus more, AND the guide fee.
+COST: $895 Total: includes shared rustic bunkhouse accommodations or camping, (You will need to bring your own sleeping pad, bag and other gear) delicious prepared camp meals, time within the cemetery ecosystem for wanders, plus more, AND the guide fee.

 $200 non-refundable deposit will hold your place!
 Please know that this retreat will likely fill fast!